Gateway lifecycle

 Evaluate policy

-Network Controls, Region Rules, model rules, Sentry Mode, burst protection, abuse detection, token guard, and loop guard can block before upstream spend.
+Network Controls, Region Rules, model rules, Kill Switch, burst protection, abuse detection, token guard, and loop guard can block before upstream spend.

 5